A series of structured community conversations asking what education must reliably produce — for young people, for communities, for the world ahead.

 AI is reshaping work, information, and identity at a pace few institutions can absorb.
 Parents, educators, students, and community members are making decisions daily — often in isolation — about what education should prioritize.

-This series of three structured community conversations asks a simple but urgent question together.
+This series of structured community conversations asks a simple but urgent question together.
 The goal is not consensus.
 The goal is collective clarity before decisions harden.

 “The most expensive assumption in complex systems is that coordination is free.”

-Session 3 is coming.
+The conversation continues.
 New voices, new tables, deeper clarity.
 If you want to participate, observe, or bring this conversation to your community — reach out.

 michael@coherence-lab.com →The goal is clarity, not consensus.
 Disagreement sharpens outcomes rather than derailing them.

-6 people per table.
+Five to seven people per table.
 Time-boxed activities.
 Parents alongside educators, students alongside community members.
 The structure creates safety for honest thinking.

-Session 3 is coming.
+The conversation continues.
 Every voice matters.
 Reach out to participate or bring this to your community.

 Click any theme to see how it surfaced across tables and where voices converged or diverged.